 All of the tools are easy to attach and built to a high standard.
 The motorised brush tool is highly effective, although it needs to be held at the correct angle to maximise cleaning power.

-It’s a shame Bissell hasn’t included a dusting brush with this model though.
+We think it’s a shame Bissell hasn’t included a dusting brush with this model though.
+Without a softer brush, cleaning uneven or delicate surfaces becomes more difficult.
 On-board tool storage would have also been a bonus, although this isn’t expected from a small handheld vacuum cleaner.

 The Bissell has a triple filtration system, which helps keep dust, pet dander, and other allergens inside the vacuum cleaner.

-There’s no HEPA filter, however, so it’s probably not the best option for people with an allergy.
+There’s no HEPA filter, however, so we don’t think it’s the best option for people with an allergy.
 Dust and other small particles can also escape when you’re emptying the vacuum, so make sure you do this outside.

 Emptying & Cleaning